 Skip to content

-Once the first version works in Live Test, start a small controlled rollout.
-The practical sequence is: publish the Agent version, create and publish the Web channel, open the web client yourself, then ask a few stakeholders to try it and leave feedback on exact replies.
+Publish only after the first verified scenarios are stable in Test Suite.
+The practical sequence is: publish the Agent version, create and publish the Web channel, open the web client yourself, then ask a few stakeholders to try only the verified scope and leave feedback on exact replies.

 Step 1: Publish the Agent Version First

 The channel and the Agent version are published separately.
-Before you create or share the channel, go to Edit Agents, open Consultation Desk, and click Publish in the Agent Editor.
+Before you create or share the channel, go to Edit Agents, open your Agent, and click Publish in the Agent Editor.

 After the version is live, the button changes to Unpublish.
 That is the signal that the web client can actually load the Agent.

-Consultation Desk after the Agent version has been published in the editor
+Agent version after it has been published in the editor

 If the web client says No agents available